 Ιn December 2016 I got the news that I have received the subsidy Nieuwe Makers by the Performing Arts Fund NL, becoming an artist in residence at Gaudeamus in Utrecht; my base from 2017 till 2019.
 Gaudeamus is more than a new music festival; it brings together composers, performers, makers, and is being part of music networks that involve institutions across Europe and the rest of the word.

 My starting point within this residency was music theatre.
 However, during my artistic research I soon found out that this term is not accurately defining my work.
 I am not anymore interested in fitting in a labeled art-form, but if I have to try frame my work, I would prefer to use the term crossover performance.
 Even then though, pieces I have created together with the artistic team of I/O, such as ALICE, a performative installation, wouldn’t fit in.
 My interest during the last few years has been to migrate from solely writing music to exploring the space between being both a composer and a stage director.
 An old habit I had put aside came in through the window as well: performing on stage.

-In this post I’ll be sharing brief impressions and notes from the festivals, the artists I’ll be visiting and the projects I’ve been busy with as part of the 2-year-long residency.
+In this post I have been sharing brief impressions and notes from the festivals, the artists I’ve been visiting and the projects I’ve been busy with as part of the 2-year-long residency.
 Most recent texts appear first.
 Let’s go!